-Please note that the following sources are outside of the School’s Scholarship office.
+Please note that the following sources are outside of the School of Nursing Scholarship office.
 Please contact the programs at the appropriate phone number or address which accompanies each description.

 Alabama State Nurses’ Association Educational Loan - Educational loans are available to registered nurses who are members of ASNA and are working to complete advanced nursing programs either full-time or part-time.
 The applicant must presently be enrolled or accepted in good standing into an Alabama-approved school of nursing.
 ASNA membership is required until the loan is repaid.
 Contact local ASNA chapter president for additional information.